S3 method for class 'mid'

 digits

-an integer specifying the number of significant digits.
+an integer specifying the number of significant digits for printing.

 main.effects

 logical.
-If TRUE, MID values of the main effects are printed.
+If TRUE, the MID values of each main effect are also printed.

 ...